naathyn/Ampersand/README.md

     $ bundle install
     $ ./populate

-`./populate` is a simple, yet handy, little (_hardly-compatible_) shell script I threw together that will:
+`./populate` is a simple, yet handy, *hardly-compatible* shell script I threw together that will:

 * Create both development and test databases
 * Migrate and prepare both databases